August-s-Organization/feed-a-help-august/src/pages/causes/dhaka-bangladesh.md

 height: "116"
 ---

-In Dhaka, Bangladesh, our community faces floods and the impact of rising seas.
+In Bangladesh, our community faces floods and the impact of rising seas.
 The land is sinking, and our homes are destroyed.
 Your support can help us protect our environment and build a sustainable future.